Visiting the Mosses

-Created more than 10,000 years ago as the glaciers that covered much of Britain receded, Marches Mosses is one of the largest raised peat bogs in Britain.
+Created more than 10,000 years ago as the glaciers that covered much of Britain receded, the Marches Mosses are one of the largest raised peat bogs in Britain.
 The Mosses are one of the rarest habitats on earth and an enormous carbon store, holding more carbon acre for acre than forest does.
 It’s a haven for plants and wildlife that thrive in the acidic peat.
 Many of these are seen in very few other places on earth.

 The Mosses was badly damaged over hundreds of years as peat was cut for fuel and parts of the Moss drained for commercial peat cutting.
-Beginning in 2012, Shropshire Wildlife Trust, Natural England and Natural Resources Wales have been working to restore the 2,500 acres of the Mosses to healthy, functioning eco-systems again.
+Beginning in 2012, Shropshire Wildlife Trust, Natural England and Natural Resources Wales have been working to restore the 2,500 acres of the Mosses to healthy, functioning ecosystems again.

-There are car parks at the Morris’ Bridge and several other entrances to the Mosses, or your can moor your canal boat near Morris’ Bridge and walk to the Mosses, or you can walk from the nearby Whixall Marina.
+There are car parks at the Morris’ Bridge and several other entrances to the Mosses.
+You can moor your canal boat near Morris’ Bridge and walk to the Mosses, or you can walk from the nearby Whixall Marina.

 Click on the links below for suggestions based on your interests.